YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the front is weak and the crown is also thinning, the frontal frame usually comes first unless there is a strong reason not to.
 If the front is already acceptable and the crown is the main remaining concern, crown work may move higher in priority.
 If both are severe and the donor is limited, compromise is unavoidable.

-The consultation should not become a list of promises.
-It should clarify which area gives the best visual return, what should remain in reserve, whether the crown can wait, whether medication may reduce the crown need, and how future hair loss could affect the plan.
+The consultation cannot become a list of promises.
+It needs to clarify which area gives the best visual return, what needs to remain in reserve, whether the crown can wait, whether medication may reduce the crown need, and how future hair loss could affect the plan.

 Daily life matters too.
 If the front affects every conversation and every photograph, that is a different priority than a crown that mainly bothers you in overhead photos.
 If the crown is the true emotional burden and the front is stable, that also deserves respect.